 Defendant hired Mr. Peters and Mr. Hodges when Defendant and her fiancé were arrested for spanking and causing injury to Defendant’s 8-year-old son.
 Photographs showed extensive “bruising” on the child’s buttocks.
 A medical examination concluded the bruising was consistent with a vicious beating.
 Defendant and her fiancé gave statements to the GBI, and each admitted to spanking the child.
-In addition to the State’s criminal prosecution, Defendant’s ex-husband filed a TPO against Defendant’s fiancé, and a Petition for Change of Custody against Defendant; and Defendant was ordered to have no contact with her son at all.
+In addition to the State’s criminal prosecution, Defendant’s ex-husband filed a Temporary Protective Order (TPO) against Defendant’s fiancé, and a Petition for Change of Custody against Defendant; and Defendant was ordered to have no contact with her son at all.

 Prior to receiving discovery, Defense Counsel gathered everything possible to understand the case: Defendant’s narrative about what happened the night of the spanking; all the history between Defendant and her ex-husband; photographs she had of her son’s injuries; records of all the phone calls and text messages between Defendant, her ex-husband, and her fiancé about the incident; all of her son’s medical records, counseling records, and school records; and all of the documents filed in the TPO and Custody cases.
 Defense Counsel visited Defendant’s home, examining and photographing where the alleged incident occurred.